saifullah3396/datadings/README.rst

 for machine learning, based on simple principles.

     Datasets are collections of individual data samples.
-    A sample is a tuple.
+    A sample is a dictionary with descriptive keys.

-E.g., for supervised training each sample is a tuple ``(sample, groundtruth)``.
+E.g., for supervised training each sample is a tuple ``{'image': imagedata, 'label': label)``.
 More values (meta-data) may be added though.

-messagepack is used as an efficient binary serialization format.
+messagepack is used as an efficient binary serialization format for most included datasets.
 Its specification allows us to simply write data sample to a flat file and read them sequentially afterwards.
 It is schema-less, so we don't need to worry about extensions